aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## Step 5: Update the ConfigMap

 In this step, you will use the following example values to update your ConfigMap with new configurations.
-Before the changes are applied, you will need to restart your Redis pod.

 {{% code_sample file="pods/config/example-redis-config.yaml" %}}

-1. Using the terminal, apply the updated ConfigMap:
+Run the following command to update the ConfigMap:

 ```shell
 kubectl apply -f example-redis-config.yaml